manekinekko/angular-search-experience/README.md

 ### Option 1 (recommended): Express

-In order to try out the server on your localm machine, run the following command: `yarn start:backend`
+In order to try out the server on your localm machine, run the following command: `npm run start:backend`

 ### Option 2 (advanced):the backend (cloud function)